ntnu-arl/aerial_gym_simulator/docs/4_simulation_components.md

 ## Environments

 Environment specification determines what are the components in a simulation environment.
 A configuration file can be used to select a particular robot (with it's sensors), a specified controller for thr robot and selection of obstacles that are present in the environment alongside a strategy to spawn and randomize their positions w.r.t the environment bounds.
 The environment configuration files are stored in `config/env_config` folder.
-The environment manager calls each of the environment entities to allow soecific user-coded behaviors at each timestep or to perform certain actions when the environment is reset.
+The environment manager calls each of the environment entities to allow specific user-coded behaviors at each timestep or to perform certain actions when the environment is reset.
 The environment manager is responsible for spawning the assets, robots and obstacles in the environment and managing their interactions.

 ??? example "Example of an Environment Configuration for an empty environment with a robot"
     ```python